onap/vnfrqts-requirements/docs/Chapter7.rst

     -  ‘RequestId’ a unique Id to be used to identify the request,
     -  ‘CallbackUrl’, the URL to post response back.

--  If the CallbackUrl field is empty or missing in the push job,then the chef-client run need not post the results back via callback.
+-  If the CallbackUrl field is empty or missing in the push job, then the chef-client run need not post the results back via callback.

 * R-15885 The xNF **MUST** Upon completion of the chef-client run,